COMPANY

 The flow of funds is a concept familiar to those who’ve worked with payments or in the financial services industry.
 It describes the steps involved in moving money from one bank account to another.
-Although straightforward on the surface, the intricacies of different models are often overlooked.
-It’s important to understand these models to ensure you’re using the best option for your business.
+Seemingly straightforward, the intricacies of the different models are often overlooked.
+It’s important to understand these details to ensure you employ the best option for your business.

-There are five core flows that we have observed from our interactions with hundreds of companies.
-These can broadly be divided into two buckets: outsourcing funds flow for regulatory purposes and ease of getting started or handling funds on a company’s own accounts.
+There are five core flows that we've observed from our interactions with hundreds of companies.
+These can broadly be divided into two buckets: outsourcing the flow of funds to reduce complexity and compliance work; and handling funds directly through a company’s own accounts.
 Some companies may opt to combine both methods.
+Below are the five main setups.

 Direct settlement means funds are transferred directly to the destination account from the source account.